jsb/LayoutEmbedding/README.md

 ## Build Instructions

-The following instructions have been tested on Linux (Debian 10 and Linux Mint 19.3).
+The following instructions have been tested on Linux (Debian 10, Linux Mint 19.3 and Ubuntu LTS 20.04).
 Other platforms might require slightly different build steps.

 Make sure to checkout all Git submodules:
 Clone via `git clone --recursive ...` or do `git submodule update --init --recursive` afterwards.

+**If your plaform is Ubuntu, you can simply run the script** `install_le.sh` **at the toplevel of the repository to install the required dependencies and build the project.**

+Otherwise, you first have to make sure that the following dependencies are satisfied:
-If not already present, install a C++17 compiler (GCC >= 8) and the following dependencies:
+* C++17 compiler (GCC >= 8) (`sudo apt install build-essential`)
 * CMake (`sudo apt install cmake`)
 * OpenGL (`sudo apt install libgl1-mesa-dev mesa-utils`)
-* GLFW build dependencies (`sudo apt install build-dep glfw3`)
+* GLFW build dependencies (`sudo apt install libglfw3 libglfw3-dev`)
+* libxi dependencies (`sudo apt install libxinerama-dev libxcursor-dev libxi-dev`)

+Then, run the following commands in the cloned repository:
 ```
 mkdir build
 cd build